 Stratford Tony or Stratford St Anthony or Toney Stratford is 4 miles SW of Salisbury.
 Grid Ref SU093264.
 Postcode SP5 4AT.
 Population 125 in 1831, 100 in 1951.

-- Ask for the gazetteer for a calculation of the distance from Stratford Tony to another place.
+- Ask for a calculation of the distance from Stratford Tony to another place.

 You can see the administrative areas in which Stratford Tony has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SU093264 (Lat/Lon: 51.036886, -1.868738), Stratford Tony which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - OldMaps (Old Ordnance Survey maps.)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)